SatDump/SatDump/resources/descriptions/atmsBrightnessTemp.md

 This is a composite based on the *JPSS-1 ATMS Level 1B Brightness Temperature V2 (SNDRJ1ATMSL1B)*[1].

-Calibrated temperature values from channel 2 are used.
+Calibrated temperature values from channel 2 (31.4 GHz) are used.

 ### Appearance